reipared/udemy-devops-14-real-projects/013-JavaMonitoryConfigmapMinikube/01_Y_WindowsOnly.md

 ### 6. Verification

-You can modify the contents of the ConfigMap and verify if the activity is captured in the log.
+We can modify the contents of the ConfigMap and verify if the activity is captured in the log.

 First **stream the log**